 Creating a Snapshot of an Instance (an Image)

-- Log on to the NeCTAR Dashboard and navigate to the Project -> Compute -> Instances option in the navigation panel.
+- Log on to the Nectar Cloud Dashboard and navigate to the Project -> Compute -> Instances option in the navigation panel.

 - It is not necessary, but good practice, to Pause Instance from the Actions drop down list.

 - Click Create Snapshot from the Actions drop down list.